mikepk/botocore/docs/source/reference/services/clouddirectory.rst

     :type SchemaFacet: dict
     :param SchemaFacet: **[REQUIRED]**

       Identifiers for the facet that you are adding to the object.
+See  SchemaFacet for details.

       - **SchemaArn** *(string) --*

-        The ARN of the schema that contains the facet.
+        The ARN of the schema that contains the facet with no minor component.
+See  arns and `In-Place Schema Upgrade <http://docs.aws.amazon.com/directoryservice/latest/admin-guide/inplaceschemaupgrade.html>`__ for a description of when to provide minor versions.